The College Intern Blog is on winter break

 Issue you cannot control: the supervisor's philosophy about evaluations.

 Some site supervisors routinely give high marks to student interns.
-A common reason:
+A common reason: "I want to help the student get a good grade."

-"I want to help the student get a good grade."
+Some site supervisors routinely give high marks to student interns.
+A common reason: "I want to help the student get a good grade."

-"I hope to communicate to interns the standards of professionalism in the workplace without punishing them for being inexperienced."
+Other supervisors work hard to make an objective but supportive evaluation.
+A common rationale: "I hope to communicate to interns the standards of professionalism in the workplace without punishing them for being inexperienced."

-"I never give the highest rating to an intern because there's no way a pre-professional can perform at that level yet."
+And some supervisors apply the rigor of a professional evaluation.
+A statement might be: "I never give the highest rating to an intern because there's no way a pre-professional can perform at that level yet."

 Campus instructors who assign the grade at semester's end understand the variability of scoring from one practicum site to another.
 The best way to understand how the site evaluation will align to your course grade is to ask your instructor!